 Results: 2x increase in conversions during the holiday with reactivation campaigns.

-Self-gifting and impulse buys are a growing trend especially during Cyber Week, and last year was no exception.
-For customers wanting to check off their own wishlist, send emails after they’ve made a purchase telling them to treat themselves, too, during and after the holidays.
+Self-gifting and impulse buys are a growing trend especially during Cyber Week.
+For customers wanting to check off their own wishlist this year, target them with messages and gift guides featuring their previously "favorited" items on your site, or send post-purchase emails telling them to treat themselves, too, during and after the holidays.

 - Pay attention to the gift guide categories and price points customers select on your site to better understand if they’re a gift giver or perhaps searching for themselves instead.